 The focus of this typology is on offending by adults.
 The contexts of abuse by under-18s are likely to differ significantly from those of abuse committed by adults, and we feel this should be approached separately and in a different way.

 A review of methodology

-In 2018, we commissioned the Centre for Abuse and Trauma Studies (CATS) at Middlesex University to develop and test a draft typology of CSA offending, which was then developed further by our own research team.
-In order to learn from previously published typologies related to CSA offending, we first conducted a rapid review of the empirical studies describing these typologies and how they were developed.
+In 2018, we commissioned the Centre for Abuse and Trauma Studies (CATS) at Middlesex University to develop and test a draft typology of child sexual abuse offending, which was then developed further by our own research team.
+In order to learn from previously published typologies related to child sexual abuse offending, we first conducted a rapid review of the empirical studies describing these typologies and how they were developed.
 This rapid review focused on methodology, and did not attempt to analyse the content of the typologies; in particular, it sought to identify common limitations of earlier studies and typologies, and how these might be addressed.
 The findings from the rapid review, outlined here, informed the work by CATS and the CSA Centre to develop the new typology.